qimview/imcomp/README.md

 However, the first time you use it, it may not be able to compile the code automatically (I don't know why).
 In this case, you can run manually:

-  python -m cppimport build .\CppBind\
+  python -m cppimport build ./qimview/CppBind

 from the qimview folder.
 Even of the command ends up with the error 'No module named wrap_numpy', it has probably build the library correctly.